-The converter can also be contacted at its initial default IP numeric address which always takes the form 169.254.aa.bbb.
-Units shipped after October 20th, 2007 typically have the initial IP address listed on top of the chassis or can be initially contacted at the IP address above where aa.bbb matches the serial number listed on the front label.
-For units shipped prior to November 2007, serial numbers listed on the front label translate to IP addresses as follows:
+When received from the factory, the converter can also be contacted at its initial default IP numeric address which always takes the form 169.254.aa.bbb.
+Units can be initially contacted at this IP address where aa.bbb matches the serial number listed on the front label.